 Schools are sun smart and will only allow students to play outside with a sunhat.
 Sunscreen should be applied before students attend school.

-To be more present on the first day of Kindergarten it could be a great idea Dress your child in their uniforms prior to the start of back to school.
+To be more present on the first day of Kindergarten it could be a great idea to dress your child in their uniforms before the start of back to school.
 Take photos in a more relaxed environment instead of the first day of Kindergarten.
 This means you can focus on your child’s emotional needs on the day rather than the distraction of taking a series of photos.

 Talk to your child about what happens at school pick-up.
 On the day give yourself plenty of time to get to school and be early so that you are in the agreed place at pick up time.